 The Bachelor of Arts in Animation Program at the University of Saint Francis recruits and graduates creative individuals who use many forms of digital media to tell stories for a changing and diverse public.
-Through a focus in animation, visual effects, motion graphics and concept art, students are prepared for a dynamic and diverse work force.
+Through a focus in 2D and 3D animation, motion graphics and concept art, students are prepared for a dynamic and diverse work force.

 Student Learning Outcomes